 Purpose: The Colburn School is committed to providing a campus environment free of violence and discrimination for all members of the campus community.
-For this reason, the school does not tolerate stalking, and will pursue the perpetrators of such acts to the fullest extent possible.
-The Colburn School also is committed to supporting victims of stalking through the appropriate provision of safety and support services.
+For this reason, the school does not tolerate stalking and will pursue the perpetrators of such acts as much as possible.
+The Colburn School is also committed to supporting victims of stalking through the appropriate provision of safety and support services.
 This policy applies to all students at the Colburn School.